Skip to Main Content

 You’ll also have to apply for these subsidies at the state where you adopt the child, regardless of where you live afterward.
 You can learn more about each state’s assistance program by visiting the North American Council on Adoptable Children’s website.

 A growing number of employers are also offering to help cover adoption costs as part of their benefits.
-According to the Dave Thomas Foundation for Adoption, in 2024, surveyed employers who offered to reimburse adoption costs as part of their benefits package gave employees an average reimbursement of $16,422.
+According to the Dave Thomas Foundation for Adoption, in 2024, surveyed employers that offered to reimburse adoption costs as part of their benefits package gave employees an average of $16,422.

-Regardless of where you adopt your child from, you may also be eligible to claim the federal Adoption Tax Credit.
-This credit is issued to you as a refund and, in 2024, you could get up to $16,810.
+Regardless of where you adopt your child from, you may also be eligible to claim the federal Adoption Credit.
+This credit can trim your tax bill by up to $16,810 on your 2024 tax return.

 Crowdfunding